 Based on the needs of the immigrant rights field, FFF has incorporated specialized initiatives into its work, including Strategic Communications, Civic Participation, Capacity Building and Enforcement Reform.
 Since its inception, FFF has demonstrated its commitment and capacity to move nimbly and focus its grantmaking strategy to address the ever-changing needs and challenges in the immigrant rights field and helping to build its infrastructure for the long run.

-Current funders include the Carnegie Corporation of New York; Ford Foundation; Evelyn and Walter Haas, Jr. Fund; Open Society Institute; Horace Hagedorn Foundation; J.M.
-Kaplan Fund; Gill Foundation; Unbound Philanthropy; Western Union Foundation; and JPB Foundation.
+Current funders include the Carnegie Corporation of New York; Ford Foundation; Evelyn and Walter Haas, Jr. Fund; Horace Hagedorn Foundation; JPB Foundation; J.M.
+Kaplan Fund; Gill Foundation; Open Society Institute; Unbound Philanthropy; and the Wallace H. Coulter Foundation.

 FFF co-founders Geri Mannion and Taryn Higashi were named the 2009 co-recipients of the Council on Foundations’ Robert W. Scrivner Award for Creative Grantmaking.
 Read more . . .